arrudeboy/meetups-challenge/README.md

 * integration tests
 * automation tests
 ##### pending idea:
-I also love to programming in Python, so I'd like to create an API in FastAPI framework just for comparing performance and resource usage between different implementations.
+I also love to code in Python, so I'd like to create an API in FastAPI framework just for comparing performance and resource usage between different implementations.